Hi there! Come in, don’t be shy.

 Then open the card below and let’s start our journey.

-THE MAGICIAN INTERPRETATION
+THE HIEROPHANT INTERPRETATION

 Is there one God that rules the world of Tarot, or, perhaps – many Gods who dwell in the cards from the times immemorial?